 Some will continue to use it for good.
-They’ll tag a page to provide attribution for a link they are sharing.
+They’ll tag a page to provide An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. for a link they are sharing.
 This is the way it should be used.

 But you can also expect to see brands randomly tagging big brands with the grand plans of reaching their larger audience.
 This will help those big brands, but it’s unlikely to move the needle at all for the small brands tagging them.

 You see, Facebook’s learned their lesson.
 They know they can’t trust brands.
 So not every post that tags a brand you like will appear in your News Feed.
 Those posts will first need to be highly relevant to both audiences and receive a ton of engagement.